IN THIS ARTICLE

 For instance, compared to a traditional Master’s degree, our Career Tracks offer a job guarantee.

-Our job guarantee commitment ensures that eligible students get 100% of their tuition reimbursed if –after six months of completing the program – Springboard is not able to help them transition into a career in Machine Learning or A.I.
+Our job guarantee commitment ensures that eligible students get 100% of their tuition reimbursed if they cannot find a job after completing the program.
 That way, students can commit to our program with additional focus and confidence in Springboard.
 If our program doesn’t get our students a job, they simply don’t pay.